State Authorization Reciprocity Agreement

 A nationwide system to open more high-quality distance education offerings for students and ease the regulatory burden on institutions.
 SREB member states may opt in to offer distance education activities in other SARA states.
 By participating, colleges and universities in the SREB region save almost $30 million annually.

 North Carolina is an approved member of SARA.

 Colleges and universities in North Carolina saved $11 million for initial authorization and save $3.2 million annually on renewals, according to estimates in a return-on-investment study by the National Center for Higher Education Management Systems.

 North Carolina SARA representative: Terrence R. Scarborough, Director of SARA-NC, North Carolina State Education Assistance Authority (UNC System Office).

 Fact Book and Data Exchange

-North Carolina leaders receive the SREB Fact Book on Higher Education, as well as North Carolina: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB-State Data Exchange tables.
+North Carolina leaders receive the SREB Fact Book on Higher Education and North Carolina: Featured Facts From the SREB Fact Book on Higher Education.

 Dan Cohen-Vogel, University of North Carolina-General Administration